 In the short term however, as the government decides the best way forward and negotiates the terms of the UK’s exit, we do not anticipate any disruption to the employment or education of our staff and students.

-The University of Surrey remains committed to diversity and will continue to work with and support staff, students, alumni and partners from the EU.
+The University of Surrey remains committed to diversity and continues to work with and support staff, students, alumni and partners from the EU.
 Their contribution to the University community and society as a whole is invaluable.
-Over the coming months we will be working closely with Universities UK and higher education bodies from across the UK to urge the government to ensure students and staff from EU countries can continue to study and work in the UK once the UK leaves the EU.
-We will also be working hard to ensure the UK can continue to participate in valuable EU research collaborations and funding programmes.
+We are working closely with Universities UK and higher education bodies from across the UK to urge the government to ensure students and staff from EU countries can continue to study and work in the UK once the UK leaves the EU.
+We are also working hard to ensure the UK can continue to participate in valuable EU research collaborations and funding programmes.

-Article 50 of the Lisbon Treaty has been triggered, which means the government has formerly started the process of extracting the UK from the EU.
+Following the triggering of Article 50 of the Lisbon Treaty, the government has formerly started the process of extracting the UK from the EU.
 A complex negotiation process requiring the involvement of all 27 remaining Member States and the European Commission is currently taking place, looking at all the agreements that have been reached during the UK’s 40-year membership of the EU.
-This will cover everything from access to the Single Market, to joint action on sanctions and will also involve crucial discussions around the UK’s post-exit arrangements with the EU.

 EU students who are currently eligible to receive loans and grants from the Student Loans Company will continue to do so until they finish their course.